Jason Cooney – Director

 Here at The Tender Team, we help clients of all shapes and sizes including small businesses across Australia, larger corporations and medium specialist businesses and consultancies from different industries.

-This year we have an 89% success rate.
+Our overall success rate in 2025 was 89% success rate.
 Either way, we are committed to helping all of our clients win bids and tenders.

 Yes certainly.
 We will work around the clock to get your tender completed.
 If you have an urgent tender or bid, usually because you weren’t aware of it until the last minute, or if someone in your team is ill or unable to assist, we will generally help as best we can.